 Gas prices, coal prices, and energy prices are reflected in new unit capacity factors.
 Table 7-4 shows the average capacity factor for new units.
-The capacity factor for a new CP declined in the first six months of 2023 compared to the first six months of 2022, while the capacity factors for a new CT increased and the capacity factor of a new CC decreased slightly.
+The capacity factors for a new CT, CC, and CP increased in the first six months of 2024 compared to the first six months of 2023.
+CP capacity factors in the first six months of 2024 are consistent with historical capacity factors, after an extremely low capacity factor in the first six months of 2023.

-Table 7-4 Average capacity factor: January through June, 2014 through 2023
+Table 7-4 Average capacity factor: January through June, 2014 through 2024